City of Rochester employee arrested after entering crime scene

 ROCHESTER, N.Y.
-(WROC) — Officers with the Rochester Police Department said they arrested a City of Rochester employee after walking into a crime scene under investigation on June 18.
+(WROC) — A city employee was arrested and charged after walking into an ongoing crime scene on June 18, police officials announced Thursday.

-Investigators with the RPD said they were led to investigate the S&T Lounge parking lot on North Street after a 43-year-old male walked into Rochester General Hospital with a non-life-threatening gunshot wound to his lower body.
+Investigators say they were led to investigate the S&T Lounge parking lot on North Street after a 43-year-old male walked into Rochester General Hospital with a non-life-threatening gunshot wound.

 One officer attempted to stop Hall from entering, but he refused the officer’s orders to leave.
-Hall was arrested for second-degree obstruction of governmental administration, which is classified as a misdemeanor, and was issued an appearance ticket to appear in Rochester City Court on July 5.
+Hall was arrested for second-degree obstruction of governmental administration, which is classified as a misdemeanor, and was issued an appearance ticket to appear in Rochester City Court.

 Officers said they later learned that Hall was an employee with the City of Rochester.
 Hall later complained about the police officer’s conduct.